German Shepherd Dog News 2016

 We are also absolutely delighted to announce that Support Adoption For Pets have informed us that they are awarding us a grant of £10,000 which is specifically to help towards the cost of our kennel bills.
 Whoop whoop.
 Read more.

-The South east region are celebrating, they have a supermodel in the region!
+The Southeast region is celebrating; they have a supermodel in the region!
 Some months ago they entered one of our dogs Lana into the Kennel Club Calendar competition.

 On October 22nd they went off to Excel London to Discover Dogs with Lana and her new owner (yes she got adopted too – double reason to celebrate!) as representatives of German Shepherd Dog Rescue.
 A fabulous day was had by all, and our very own supermodel lapped up the limelight like a true professional.

-Well it has indeed been a very strange year, not only for our weather but on the rescue front too.
+Wellanytimeit has indeed been a very strange year, not only for our weather but on the rescue front too.
 It's certainly been a bit of a roller coaster ride and it has been difficult to predict how things would go, given that they haven't followed the usual patterns.
 What we expect to be quiet months have turned out to be our busiest and vice versa.
 I had expected July and August to be quieter for adoptions because of the holidays, but that has not turned out to be the case.
-This of course is very good news for all those lovely dogs waiting for new homes, especially all those that have spent so long in kennels.
+This, of course, is very good news for all those lovely dogs waiting for new homes, especially all those that have spent so long in kennels.

 We do still have a number of older dogs who have been in kennels far too long because adopters want young dogs.
 One poor dog has been in kennels 4 years which is no life for him.
 Please spare a thought for our oldies and maybe consider adopting one, you will not regret it.
 It's not their fault they were discarded and they should not have to spend the rest of their lives in kennels because they are deemed too old.
 Many of these dogs have never had homes at all and any time they could spend in a home would be the best time of their lives.
 Read our latest newsletter.

 Lots more in our newsletter including how Joe Johnson competed in the gruelling Spartan Race in Edinburgh to raise money for GSDR.
-This event is a 22 kilometres mountain run through Penicuik in Edinburgh containing 25 obstacles ranging from 9 foot wall climbs to crawling under barbed wire, swimming across lakes and monkey bars etc etc.
+This event is a 22 kilometres mountain run through Penicuik in Edinburgh containing 25 obstacles ranging from 9-foot wall climbs to crawling under barbed wire, swimming across lakes and monkey bars etc.

 Our NE team also had a brilliant fundraising day at the Kirkstall Festival despite the atrocious weather.
 Read more